-As we have discussed in our previous research notes (see page 14 of this note) the volatility present in PGIT’s ordinary share discount is in part a feature of its split capital structure and the high level of gearing that is provided by its zero dividend preference shares (ZDPs).
+As we have discussed in our previous research notes the volatility present in PGIT’s ordinary share discount is in part a feature of its split capital structure and the high level of gearing that is provided by its zero dividend preference shares (ZDPs).
 As illustrated in Figure 20, having widened significantly between May and July 2019, PGIT discount has narrowed again.
 However, as at 28 October 2019, PGIT’s ordinary shares were trading at a discount of 9.7%.

 PGIT’s ordinary shares are now trading at a discount that is wider than its five-year average and close to its one-year moving average (see Figure 20).
 Historically, PGIT’s discount target has tended to narrow with improving performance and yield, while the reverse has also been true (see page 9 of our July 2017 annual overview note for more discussion).
 It seems reasonable to us that, if performance improves, this could lead to a narrowing of the discount.

-PGIT is a split-capital investment trust with two types of security in issue: ordinary shares and ZDPs.
-The ZDPs provide substantial gearing to PGIT’s ordinary shares, facilitating both income enhancement and amplifying performance. (see pages 13 and 14 of our March 2019 annual overview note for more information on PGIT’s capital structure).
+PGIT’s ZDPs provide substantial gearing to its ordinary shares, facilitating both income enhancement and amplifying performance. (see pages 13 and 14 of our March 2019 annual overview note for more information on PGIT’s capital structure).

 As at 24 October 2019, PGIT had 18,088,480 ordinary shares and 24,073,337 ZDP shares in issue.
 With NAVs of 142.32p and 119.38p for the ordinary shares and ZDP shares respectively as at 24 October 2019, we estimate PGIT had gross gearing of 111.6% and net gearing of 106.3%.

 The ZDP shares mature on 30 November 2020 with a final entitlement of 125.6519p per 2020 ZDP share.
-This is equivalent to a GRY of 4.75% per annum over the life of the ZDPs.
+This is equivalent to a gross yield to redemption (GRY) of 4.75% per annum over the life of the ZDPs.
 As at 24 October 2019, the ZDPs had an attributable asset value of 119.38p per share and were trading at 119.50p (a premium of 0.1%).
 With the final entitlement noted above, the ZDPs offer a yield to maturity of 4.65% per annum.
-The ZDPs have a coverage ratio of 1.80x.
+The ZDPs have a coverage ratio of 1.8x.

 Income from utility exposure